Atreyiprasad/Medical_InsuranceCharges_model-Decision-Tree/README.md

 This project focuses on predicting **medical insurance costs** using a **Decision Tree Regressor**.
 The model learns patterns from demographic and lifestyle-related features such as age, BMI, smoking status, and region to estimate insurance charges.

 ---

-## 📌 Project Overview

-Medical insurance costs vary significantly based on multiple factors.
-This project applies **machine learning regression techniques** to predict insurance charges accurately using structured data.

----

-## 🧠 Model Used

-- **Decision Tree Regressor**
-This project focuses on predicting **medical insurance costs** using a **Decision Tree Regressor**.
-The model learns patterns from demographic and lifestyle-related features such as age, BMI, smoking status, and region to estimate insurance charges.

----

-## 📌 Project Overview

-Medical insurance costs vary significantly based on multiple factors.
-This project applies **machine learning regression techniques** to predict insurance charges accurately using structured data.

----

-## 🧠 Model Used

-- **Decision Tree Regressor**
-- Supervised learning (Regression)

----